A wish for snow…every day!

 Just five months after his mum, Vici, was diagnosed with stage 4 cancer, tests confirmed that her son had leukaemia.
 Vici was in and out of hospital for chemotherapy and surgery herself, when George had to start his own course of chemo, steroids and lumbar punctures.
 George must go into hospital for days at a time whenever he gets a temperature, making it difficult to plan trips away from home or birthday parties or holidays.

 A Christmas wish

-To offer some respite from the cycle of hospitals and medicine, one of George’s nurses referred him for a wish, and he told the Wish Visitors who came to see him at home that he’d like to go somewhere where it snows every day!
-He has never seen deep snow before and Vici is sure he is going to be blown away.
+To offer some respite from the cycle of hospitals and medicine, one of George’s nurses referred him for a wish, and he told the wish visitors who came to see him at home that he’d like to go somewhere where it snows every day!
+George’s mum, Vici, told us how they got on in Lapland:

 “It was brilliant.
 The whole thing.
 In Lapland, we were totally carefree.
 I look back and think ‘I can’t believe that really happened!’

 “It was the perfect way to get into the Christmas spirit.
 Home life is so busy with medical appointments and school but there it was just us and we felt just like a normal family.

 “We didn’t have a care in the world, no sense of time passing, just laughing and throwing themselves in the snow.
 It was pure joy.
 George has never seen that much snow, never been on a plane, and never stayed in a hotel, so it was a lot for him to take in.

 “It was like the wilderness, like Narnia!
 We loved the husky ride through the forest, the tobogganing and the snowmobiles, and the mystical sound of the bells on the reindeer ride was the only thing you could hear in the still white snow.

 “George says his favourite part was throwing snowballs and just laying in the snow.
 We bought a Christmas tree decoration as a souvenir to remind us every year of George’s wish.